-2017 marks the 25th anniversary for the program, which was created by the US Department of Energy and Environmental Protection Agency as a way to help consumers and businesses protect the environment by saving energy and reducing emissions.
+The program was created by the US Department of Energy and Environmental Protection Agency as a way to help consumers and businesses protect the environment by saving energy and reducing CO2 emissions.

-What started out as a label to identify energy efficient computers and printers quickly expanded into many of the household appliances and products we use every day like light bulbs, refrigerators, heating and cooling equipment, clothes washers and dryers, dehumidifiers and many more.
+What started as a label to identify energy-efficient computers and printers quickly expanded into many of the household appliances and products we use every day like refrigerators, dehumidifiers, heating and cooling equipment, clothes washers and dryers, and many more.
 Even entire buildings can earn the ENERGY STAR designation.

-To earn the label the products must meet strict standards set by the program for energy savings.
+To earn the label, products must meet strict standards set by the program for energy savings.
 These energy standards go beyond the federal minimum standards for energy efficiency.
-However, energy savings alone does not qualify a product to earn the label.
+However, energy savings alone do not qualify a product to earn the label.
 The products also need to perform with the same level of quality—or better—as their less efficient counterparts.
 You get savings and the quality you expect.

 Each product category has its own standards to achieve ENERGY STAR status.
 For example:

-- ENERGY STAR certified refrigerators use at least 10% less energy
+- ENERGY STAR certified refrigerators use about 9% less energy.

 As federal efficiency standards increase, so do the requirements for ENERGY STAR.

 Since 1992, ENERGY STAR and its partners have helped American families and businesses save 5 trillion kilowatt-hours of electricity, avoid more than $450 billion in energy costs, and achieve 4 billion metric tons of greenhouse gas reductions.
 That’s a lot of success.

 Looking for the blue ENERGY STAR label is an easy way to find products that will help you save energy, while providing quality and convenient features.
 An easy way to save money on ENERGY STAR certified products is with the many rebates offered by the Sponsors of Mass Save®.
 Click here to find savings on the ENERGY STAR certified products you’re looking for.